ItzDuolingo/OS/README.md

 ## Changelog

+### v1.6
+- Changes to UI (mostly menu titles)
+- Users can now install and uninstall apps via the app store

 ### v1.5
 - Users can now change their date format (e.g: DD/MM/YYYY)
 - Users can now change with which keys they navigate the menu (e.g: WSAD to move forward, backward, left and right and F1 to return to previous menu)
 - Users can now reset their settings to default
-- Users can now change their password
-- Users can now change their username
+- Users can now change their password and username

 ### v1.4
 - Users can now toggle clock to false or true